AFTERCARE

 2) In the morning, carefully remove bandage and gently wash your tattoo with soap and warm water.

 3) Pat tattoo dry with a clean towel, or paper towel.
-Allow it to air dry for additional couple of minutes.
+Allow it to air dry for an additional couple of minutes.

-5) Leave Tegaderm bandage on for the next 4 days.
-There is no need to take it off to shower or clean it.
+5) Leave the Tegaderm bandage on for the next 4 days.
+There is no need to take it off to shower or wash it.
 The bandage is waterproof, but still allows the tattoo and skin beneath it to breath.
 By leaving the tattoo alone under the Tegaderm for a few days, it creates a clean and protected environment for your body to heal the tattoo on its own.

 6) After 4 days, remove the Tegaderm bandage and gently wash the tattoo with soap and warm water.
 At this point, your tattoo should be well on it's way to being healed.
 It may feel dry and itchy.
 With washed, clean hands only, you may apply a very, very small amount of plain white lotion if it feels tight or uncomfortably dry.
 Please do not apply lotion more than 3 times per day.
 Only use lotion that is water-based and fragrance-free, such as Lubriderm, Eucerin, Curel, Jergins, etc.